-Paired with the Governor's proposed income tax cut and the increase of the Earned Income Tax Credit rate, a state Child Tax Credit or Child Tax Rebate will significantly take Connecticut in the direction of a fairer tax code in which those at the bottom no longer pay the disproportionate share of taxes as they now do per our recent tax incidence studies.
+A state Child Tax Credit or Child Tax Rebate will significantly take Connecticut in the direction of a fairer tax code in which those at the bottom no longer pay the disproportionate share of taxes as they now do per our recent tax incidence studies.

 We have an opportunity to show some leadership as a state in the fight against child poverty and make Connecticut more affordable for middle class families.
-Let's pass this bill for the hundreds of thousands of families who are counting on us.
+Let's pass these bills for the hundreds of thousands of families who are counting on us.